Computer Vision Self-supervised Learning Methods on Time Series: Introduction

-Our main focus is computer-vision SSL on time series.
-Motivated by the performance improvement using SSL frameworks from computer vision on audio data \cite{jiang2020speech, niizumi2021byol}, we investigate mainstream SSL frameworks from computer vision and their effectiveness on time series datasets along with SSL frameworks for time series, and show that computer-vision SSL frameworks are effective not only on images but also on time series.
+Our main focus is to test if the computer-vision SSL methods are also effective on time series so that we can potentially bring some of the quality ideas from the computer-vision representation learning literature to that of the time series.
+Thus, we investigate the mainstream SSL frameworks from computer vision and their effectiveness on time series datasets along with SSL frameworks for time series, and show that the computer-vision SSL frameworks are effective not only on images but also on time series.
 Also, we propose a new SSL framework named VIbCReg (Variance-Invariance-better-Covariance Regularization) which is based on VICReg and inspired by the feature decorrelation methods from \cite{Ermolov2020WhiteningLearning,Hua2021OnLearning,Bardes2021VICReg:Learning}.
 VIbCReg can be viewed as an upgraded version of VICReg by having better covariance regularization.

 The recent mainstream SSL frameworks can be divided into two main categories: 1) contrastive learning method, 2) non-contrastive learning method.
 The representative contrastive learning methods such as MoCo \cite{he2020momentum} and SimCLR \cite{Chen2020ARepresentations} use positive and negative pairs and they learn representations by pulling the representations of the positive pairs together and pushing those of the negative pairs apart.
 However, these methods require a large number of negative pairs per positive pair to learn representations effectively.
 To eliminate the need for negative pairs, non-contrastive learning methods such as BYOL \cite{grill2020bootstrap}, SimSiam \cite{Chen2020ExploringLearning}, Barlow Twins \cite{Zbontar2021BarlowReduction}, and VICReg \cite{Bardes2021VICReg:Learning} have been proposed.
 Since non-contrastive learning methods use positive pairs only, their training setup could be simplified.
 Non-contrastive learning methods are also able to outperform the existing contrastive learning methods.